Commercial publishers with unique, must-read material and a well-heeled audience can charge readers. They sell subscriptions and build paywalls.

-On the other hand some online advertising is abusive.
+Yet online advertising can be abusive.
 Advertisers track your activity, they can know far more about you than you may be aware.
-They swap or sell data about you, they use this to feed analytics projects.
-Advertisers snoop and pry.
+They swap or sell data about you to other advertisers, they use this to feed analytics projects.
+They snoop and pry.
 They are often worse than the most abusive government agencies.

-They do all this without your consent.
+They do all this without much reader consent.
 It’s just about cold, hard data using inhuman algorithms.
 Moreover it’s about money.
 You can’t negotiate, explain or mitigate any inadvertent damage to your reputation.

 Online publishing: not mission impossible